orenbenkiki/total-space/README.md

   * *Unordered* - may be delivered in any order.

-  * *Ordered* - may be delivered only after delivering all previously sent messages from the same *Source* to the same *Target*.
+  * *Ordered* - may be delivered only after delivering all previously sent *Ordered* messages from the same *Source* to the same *Target*.
+That is, *Unordered* messages can be delivered in any order relative to *Ordered* messages.

 * A *Message* may *Replace* (overwrite) an existing *Message* from the same *Source* to the same *Target*.
-For example, this can be used to model writing to a "mailbox" memory address, where writing a new message may overwrite the previous one before it has been delivered.
+For example, this can be used to model writing to a "mailbox" memory address, where writing a new message may overwrite the previous one before it has been read by the target agent.

 * An *Agent* can also trigger an *Activity* regardless of *Messages*.
+This models things like external interrupts or the *Agent* performing some some internal computation such as completing a task.

 * An *Activity* carries a *Payload*, as if it was a *Message* from the agent to itself.